 A discount rate of 6% shall be used to calculate any present value under this Section 3.5.1.

 3.5.2 Market Value Determination.
 To ascertain the market value as contemplated in Section 3.5.1 above (the “Market Value”), EESI may consider, among other things, settlement prices of applicable New York Mercantile Exchange power futures contracts, quotations from leading dealers in energy swap contracts and other bona fide third party offers (including any rate available for a return to Utility services), all adjusted for the length of the remaining Contract Term and differences in transmission costs and volume.
 An adjustment shall also be made, if appropriate for comparison purposes, such that the price contained in any applicable replacement contract, replacement transaction or other applicable determination reflects the applicable load factors attributable to the Facilities.
-It is expressly agreed that EESI shall not be required to enter into any replacement transaction in order to determine an Early Cancellation Amount.
+It is expressly agreed that EESI shall not be required to enter into any replacement transaction in order to determine an Early Termination Amount.

-3.5.3 Payment of Early Cancellation Amount.
-Within thirty (30) days of the Early Cancellation Date, EESI shall notify SBC of the amount of the Early Cancellation Amount.
-SBC shall, within ten (10) Business Days of receipt of such notice, pay the Early Cancellation Amount to EESI, with interest at the Interest Rate from the Early Cancellation Date until paid.
-On the due date of any Early Cancellation Amount, each Party shall pay to the other Party all additional amounts payable by it pursuant to this Agreement.
+3.5.3 Payment of Early Termination Amount.
+Within thirty (30) days of the Early Termination Date, EESI shall notify SBC of the amount of the Early Termination Amount.
+SBC or EESI, a the case may be, shall, within ten (10) Business Days of receipt of such notice, pay the other Party the Early Termination Amount to EESI, with interest at the Interest Rate from the Early Termination Date until paid.
+On the due date of any Early Termination Amount, each Party shall pay to the other Party all additional amounts payable by it pursuant to this Agreement.
 The provisions of this Section 3.5.3 shall survive any termination or expiration of this Agreement.

 4.0 GENERAL TERMS AND CONDITIONS